scottiiiOnTheSide/chronology_API/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 06. 09.
+2024
+@2350 removing from user's pinned (both) now works!
+			need to verify removeAll works for both posts and media

+### 06. 07.
+2024
+@1205 user's pinnedMedia and pinnedPosts can now be seen / selected within <FullList>

+TBD...
+	- functions for removing entries from user's pinned ✅

+After...
+	- having 'connect' option work when viewing another person's profile
+	- all instances of another user's username being link to their profile
+	- attaching user's profilePhoto to post doc on backEnd
+	- userSettings to be it's own page
+		- profile settings to be modal instead
+	- log currently not working in bookmarks.
+Need to revert back to parent component feeding log data
+	!!!
+Manage connections CSS
+		- apiaccess function for getting user connections not working.
+I'd made changes to the user subroutes.

+****Side Quests:
+		- for topics, need to address issue preventing page from opening... ✅
+		- Upon deleting a post, clear 'scrollToView' from access global state var
+		- replace full page components opening and closing animations 1.) full page components have 'enter' animation by default 2.) use useReducer toggle to add 'exit' class, adding 'leave' animation 3.) animation speed of 0.2s - close component with setTimeout after 300ms 4.) this animation should be toggleable by buttons for leaving page
+		- in <CreatePost> make sure info for current date is taken AT THE TIME the post is made - not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
+		- set user.isPrivate setting to 'off' on initial create user
+		- add admin account to user connections list on initial create user
+		- tags need to appear within <Post> and go to their macro page upon being clicked

+***!!!***
+Begin reading up on memoization...
+Code splitting ?

+### 06. 06.
+2024
+@1445 added functionality for options / settings in <UserProfile>

+TBD...
+	- have <fullList> functional for removing posts and media from user's pins
+		- include functions specifically for removing from user's own pinnedMedia and pinnedPosts
+		- make sure data sent to <fullList> is compatiable ✅
+		- source can be 'user's username pinned .. whatever' ✅

+@1345
+!!!
+Every instance of a username needs to be link to said user's profile
+		- backEnd api should remove some of the unncessary fields when sending the user's data

+### 06. 05.
+2024
+@2355
+TBD...
+	- style pinnedPosts, add goToPost functionality within element ✅
+	- plan rest of additions:
+		- <fullList> for removing pinnedMedia, pinnedPosts and see all posts
+		- options for account owner
+				- remove from pinnedMedia
+				- remove from pinnedPosts
+				- user settings
+		- options for other users
+			- connect

+!!! ought to plan functionality for blocking users...

+@2240 Clicking on photo in pinnedMedia goes to <Post>

+!!! <InteractionsList> and <UserProfile> need fadeOut toggles for when leaving
+		Im sure there are more...

+@1150 pinnedMedia CSS done

+TBD...
+	- function to get post data, then navigate() to post ✅
+	- get postData for pinned posts (could add postData to userData on backEnd. navigate func could be written inline, use postData within mapped element) ✅

+### 05. 29.
+2024
+@1525 CSS and HTML more or less set up for <UserProfile>

+****To Do Next:
+		- add to pinnedMedia and pinnedPosts, add function to <UserProfile> page for getting postInfo for pinnedPosts, add elements and style
+		- add large quotation marks to bio using before:: and after:: ✅

+@1440 <UserSettings> should be it's own page...
+			Forms for the profile functions should have their own modals

+!!! websocket randomly disconnecting...

+### 05. 27.
+2024
+@1645 Have to add userProfile data to location.state when going to <UserProfile>
+			or find other way to have data loaded before render method

+@1025 Need to fix issuw with <Log> data hydration.
+It's utilized in many places and it's probably
+			best if it's parent component feeds it the logData

+### 05. 25.
+2024
+@1230
+Concerning Getting User Profile Images per Post:
+*Cons*:
+	- an operation where the userProfle photo is updated for all of a user's posts could potentially have a high cost (a user with 1000 posts + many of these operations occuring at once) *Pros*
+	- where as a coOperation to get and add a profilePhoto for each post would have a limit: 32 posts per log operation ...

 ### 05. 24.
 2024
 @1355 Should modify the pinnedMedia content check to add the unique items and exclude duplicates.
 			As of now, it simply discerns duplicates then fails the operation xD